 It’s hard to recover your organic traffic when Google thinks you mistreat your customers.

-Building Authority by Improving Your Reputation
+2. Build Authority by Improving Your Reputation

-Now that you’ve got an idea what Google is looking for, what concrete steps you can take to improve your reputation?
+Now that you’ve got an idea what Google is looking for, what concrete steps can you take to improve your reputation?

 You must demonstrate the positive attributes of your brand/website often on your site and 3rd party sites.
 We want your positives to be positioned where Google is looking.